 The Fax Facility (9351 3329) is located in the Front office on Level 2.
 Instructions on how to use the fax machine are located above the fax.
 If you are unsure on how to use the fax machine please ask Dimetra for help.

 HR forms can be found on the University Intranet site under Your Employment - Policies and Forms - HR Forms (requires unikey and login).
 School forms can be found at the top of this page.

-The School has an arrangement for a glassblowing service at The University of New South Wales (UNSW).
+The University of New South Wales (UNSW).

 Billing: Will be processed directly by the School’s Finance Manager, so please provide an account code on the form that you submit to the service rooms.

 Jobs are to be logged by service room staff with a job number according to where they are submitted (e.g. a job from level 5 will be given a number 5-001) and each job will be invoiced separately.
 Contact details for the person placing the job and their supervisor must be included (email/telephone) on the form.